◌ Making smart

-For beauty, there’s pornography and especially kitsch, like Thomas Kincade and velvet paintings of crying children.
+For beauty, there’s kitsch, like Thomas Kincade and velvet paintings of crying children.
 Milan Kundera identifies kitsch with totalitarianism: it’s art calculated to allow only one response.
-Most of us can’t avoid being aroused by pornography even if we disdain it; we cannot fail to feel nervio for an airbrush of a crying child even if we know it’s manipulative.
-We can learn to mold and reinterpret these responses, but we can’t not have them.
+Most of us can’t avoid feeling nervio for an airbrush of a crying child even if we know it’s manipulative.
+We can learn to mold and reinterpret that kind of response, but we can’t not feel it.

 For humor, there’s hacky comedy.
 Douglas Adams had a great example of this: